 - The best-looking radar detector: Radenso Pro M

 What is a radar detector?

 Picking a radar detector can be a tough decision since they aren’t exactly cheap, and there are a lot of different models on the market.
-But, when it comes to radar detectors, it’s a strong case of you get what you pay for, in terms of functionality and accuracy.
+When it comes to radar detectors, it’s a strong case of you get what you pay for in terms of functionality and accuracy.

-To make your hunt for a radar detector easier, we’ve compiled a list of some of the top radar detectors on sale today, along with a few we’ve reviewed ourselves.
+To make your hunt for a radar detector easier, we’ve compiled a list of some of the top radar detectors on sale today.

 Here are some common radar detector terms you may not know:

 - DSP: Short for digital signal processing, which utilizes a microchip to automatically recognize and prioritize radar bands typically used by law enforcement.

 - K-Band: A common frequency for handheld radar guns, operating between 24.05 and 24.25GHz.